BestTimesToVisit.com Logo

 Island Taxis (Route Taxis)

-Cost:BBD $3.50 per ride, same as the public buses.
+Cost:BBD $3.50 (approx. USD $1.75) per person, similar to the public buses.

-Water Taxis (Limited Availability)
+Water Taxis (Limited Service)

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.